Bijections for Weyl Chamber walks ending on an axis, using arc diagrams and Schnyder woods: Open arc diagrams

 A \emph{$3$-crossing} pattern in an arc diagram is a set of three mutually crossing arcs, i.e. three arcs $(i_1,j_1)$, $(i_2,j_2)$ and $(i_3,j_3)$ with $i_1 < i_2 < i_3 < j_1 < j_2 < j_3$.
 An \textit{enhanced $3$-crossing} is a $3$-crossing where arcs sharing an endpoint are also considered to be crossing.
 More formally, three arcs $(i_1,j_1)$, $(i_2,j_2)$, $(i_3,j_3)$ form an enhanced $3$-crossing if $i_1 < i_2 < i_3 \leq j_1 < j_2 < j_3$.
 These definitions are naturally generalized to $k$-crossings for $k \geq 2$.

 Arc diagrams can be extended to \textit{open arc diagrams}, by allowing arcs with only a left endpoint, and no right endpoint (see Figures~\ref{fig:exArcDgm} for examples).
-In terms of crossings, an open arc is considered to end at an imaginary point to the right, and two open arcs are assumed to be non crossing.
+A $3$-crossing and an enhanced $3$-crossing can now include one open arc but only if this open arc starts as position $i_3$ (informally it is as if $j_3=+\infty$).
 The two examples of Figure~\ref{fig:exArcDgm} have multiple $2$-crossings but no $3$-crossing.
 For all types of arc diagrams the \emph{size} is defined as the number of points in the diagram.

 In~\cite{ChDeDuStYa07}, Chen \textit{et al.} describe a bijection between arc diagrams with no $(k\!+\!1)$-crossings, and excursions staying in the $k$-dimensional Weyl chamber of type $C$.
-It was subsequently extended in~\cite{Burr14,BuCoFuMeMi15} by Burrill~\textit{et al.} to map open arc diagrams to axis-walks.
+It was subsequently extended in~\cite{Burr14,BuCoFuMeMi15} by Burrill~\textit{et al.} to map open arc diagrams to axis-walks (see the left part of Figure \ref{fig:remOpArcHes} for an example).

-\begin{theorem}[Burrill \emph{et al.}~\cite{BuCoFuMeMi15}, restricted to $3$-crossings] There exists an explicit combinatorial bijection between open matching (resp. open partition) diagrams of size $n$, with $m$ open arcs and no $3$-crossing (resp. no enhanced $3$-crossing), and simple (resp. hesitating) walks of length~$n$ (resp. of half-length $n$) staying in the first octant $\{(x,y), 0 \leq y \leq x \}$, starting at the origin and ending at $(m,0)$. \end{theorem}
+\begin{theorem}[Burrill \emph{et al.}~\cite{BuCoFuMeMi15}, restricted to $3$-crossings] There exists an explicit bijection between open matching (resp. open partition) diagrams of size $n$, with $m$ open arcs and no $3$-crossing (resp. no enhanced $3$-crossing), and simple (resp. hesitating) walks of length~$n$ (resp. of half-length $n$) staying in the first octant $\{(x,y), 0 \leq y \leq x \}$, starting at the origin and ending at $(m,0)$. \end{theorem}

-We refer the reader to~\cite{BuCoFuMeMi15} for a description of the bijection in its complete form, which is based on the Robinson-Schensted insertion algorithm on tableaux, but can also conveniently be reformulated in terms of growth diagrams~\cite{Krat06}.
+We refer the reader to the original paper~\cite{BuCoFuMeMi15} for a description of the bijection in its complete form, which is based on the Robinson-Schensted insertion algorithm on tableaux, but can also conveniently be reformulated in terms of growth diagrams~\cite{Krat06,Krat16}.

 Here are important properties of this correspondence that we use in our bijections.
-The first part is extracted from Proposition 3 of~\cite{BuCoFuMeMi15}, and the second part follows straightforwardly from the description of the bijection. \begin{property} Let $\pi$ be a closed matching (resp. partition) diagram of size~$n$ with no $3$-crossing (resp. enhanced $3$-crossing), and $\omega$ the simple (resp. hesitating) walk of length $n$ corresponding to $\pi$ via the bijection from~\cite{BuCoFuMeMi15}.
+The first part is extracted from Proposition 3 of~\cite{BuCoFuMeMi15}, and the second part follows straightforwardly from the description of the bijection. \begin{property} Let $\pi$ be a closed matching (resp. partition) diagram of size~$n$ with no $3$-crossing (resp. enhanced $3$-crossing), and $\omega$ the simple (resp. hesitating) walk of length $n$ corresponding to $\pi$ via the bijection due to Burrill \emph{et al.} ~\cite{BuCoFuMeMi15}.

 Open arcs can be inserted into intervals at positions $i_1,i_2,\dots,i_k$ in~$\pi$ without forming a $3$-crossing if and only if for every~$j \in \{1,\dots,k\}$ the~$y$-coordinate after~$i_j$ steps in~$\omega$ is zero.